tekkie/johnny-deployer-demo/README.md

 ```

 The process is going to take a while, as it has to build quite a few containers.
-The most long setup comes from the Jira one, so please be patient until everything is grabbed accordingly.
+The longest setup comes from the Jira one, so please be patient until everything
+is downloaded.

 ## The components